1936 The New Yankee Juggernaut

 Helped by DiMaggio’s presence, the Yankees were thrust back to superhuman strength.
 Protected again in the lineup, Gehrig smashed 49 home runs—14 alone against the hapless Browns, the most ever by a player against one team in a single year.
 Gehrig also racked up 400 total bases for the fifth time in his career—another record.

-Even the Yankee pitchers felt the inspiration at the plate.
+Even New York pitchers felt the inspiration at the plate.
 During a June doubleheader against Cleveland, starters Red Ruffing and Monte Pearson each collected four hits; in an August start, Johnny Murphy pounded out five.

-In a year where the AL exhibited its highest earned run average ever at 5.04, Yankee pitching sailed through the season with solid consistency.
-All five members of the Yankee starting rotation could be counted among the 11 AL pitchers who managed to keep their individual ERAs below 4.40.
+In a year where the AL exhibited its highest earned run average ever at 5.04, Yankees pitching sailed through the season with solid consistency.
+All five members of the New York starting rotation could be counted among the 11 AL pitchers who managed to keep their individual ERAs below 4.40.

 There would be no pennant race in the AL. The Yankees made a shamble of the competition, outscoring their opponents by a whopping 434 runs and finishing nearly 20 full games ahead of reigning champion Detroit.